devops329/devops/instruction/autoGrader/autoGrader.md

 git commit -m "#d3 Your message here"
 ```

+> [!NOTE]
-⚠️ **Note**: If you do not follow this format, your grade may be penalized by as much as 20%.
+> If you do not follow this format, your grade may be penalized by as much as 20%.